 Suicide.
 It's tough to talk about, but learning the facts and signs can save a life.
-Center for Counseling and Psychological Health (CCPH) is spreading the word, as part of a grant-funded project training individuals and groups to recognize those at risk, and intervene if needed.
-In October, 2009, the department received a second three-year federal grant to expand prevention efforts.
+The Center for Counseling and Psychological Health (CCPH) is spreading the word, as part of a grant-funded project training individuals and groups to recognize those at risk, and intervene if needed.
+CCPH and the university are committed to continuing prevention efforts and have provided funding to continue the gatekeeper trainings and outreach.

 The National Suicide Prevention Lifeline provides free, confidential suicide prevention and intervention services 24 hours a day, 7 days a week.
 Call toll-free, 1-800-273-TALK (8255).
 Learn more at suicidepreventionlifeline.org.